 Sister ship and associated arrests

-A sister ship can be arrested, provided the vessel was owned by the debtor at the time the debt arose.
-Strong evidence, such as evidence of fraud, is required to persuade UAE courts to lift the corporate veil to effect an associated ship arrest, as the UAE courts 'respect the concept of legal independence of single ship-owning companies'.
+A sister ship can be arrested, provided the vessel was owned by the debtor at the time the debt arose.41 Strong evidence, such as evidence of fraud, is required to persuade UAE courts to lift the corporate veil to effect an associated ship arrest, as the UAE courts 'respect the concept of legal independence of single ship-owning companies'.42

 Wrongful arrest claims

 The Maritime Code does not define or contain any provisions in relation to wrongful arrest.
-There is, however, an argument that an arrest is wrongful if the arrest order was malicious and obtained in bad faith or with the intention to cause harm.
+However, there is an argument that an arrest is wrongful if the arrest order was malicious and obtained in bad faith or with the intention to cause harm.
 The burden of proof is on the party claiming wrongful arrest.
 In practice, however, to the best of our knowledge, no party has yet been able to succeed with a claim for wrongful arrest.

 Arrest by helicopter